Vaesea/FNF-VS-Stev-Red-Heaven/README.md

 # Friday Night Funkin' - VS Stev Red Heaven
 This is a fan-mod of VS Stev.
-Engine is Psych Engine.
-No modifications to the source code has been made at this time.
+Engine is Psych Engine, however, only the Project.xml has been modified at this time.
 If you want to contribute, you can.
-Fanmade songs for characters like Blev, Arratev and Heavev will almost always get accepted.

 ## Installation: